yaggen/yaggen.github.io/_posts/2020-07-26-hackthebox-cascade-writeup.markdown

 {: .language-c#}
 After running the modified executeable my commandline returns the following:
 ![cmd output](https://jackhack.se/assets/images/cascade/modcmd.png)
+{: .full}
 Now i can proceed to get a evil-winrm shell with the new credentials for ArkSvc and the password w3lc0meFr31nd.

 When running the command *whoami /all* to list group memberships i see that the user is a member of the AD Recycle Bin group

 ![AD Groups](https://jackhack.se/assets/images/cascade/AdGroup.png)
+{: .full}

-Quick googling-fu shows [how]( https://book.hacktricks.xyz/windows/active-directory-methodology/privileged-accounts-and-token-privileges) to elevate this for privilege escalation
+Quick google-fu shows [how]( https://book.hacktricks.xyz/windows/active-directory-methodology/privileged-accounts-and-token-privileges) to elevate this for privilege escalation

 So i ran the following Powershell command
 ~~~